vasilakisfil/Introspected-REST/README.md

 ### 4.3.
 Resources are manipulated through the exchange of representations
 > induces simple, visible, reusable, cacheable, and evolvable (information hiding)

-The representation that you expose from your public API could be totally different from your implementation internally or how the data are stored in your database.
+The representation that we expose from our public API could be totally different from our implementation internally or how the data are stored in our database.
 It could also be the same.
-Nevertheless the client expects and is expected to manipulate any resource using the representation you expose.
+Nevertheless the client expects and is expected to manipulate any resource using the representation we expose.

 ### 4.4.
 Representations are exchanged via self-descriptive messages
 > induces visible, scalable, available through layered system, cacheable, and shared caches